sineld/bladeset/README.md

 ### Installation

-Require this package in your `composer.json` and update composer.
-This will download the package.
+Require this package in your `composer.json`.

 ```php
 "sineld/bladeset": "5.2.*@dev"
 ```

 Update composer.
+This will download the package.

 ```php
 composer update
 ```

-After updating composer, add the ServiceProvider to the providers array in `app/config/app.php`.
+Add the BladeSetServiceProvider to the providers array in `app/config/app.php`.

 ```php
 Sineld\BladeSet\BladeSetServiceProvider::class,